 There’s no question that both are excellent vacuums – but the V10 is the superior choice.
 The redesigned bin provides a number of advantages, including stronger suction, and the longer battery life is useful during whole house cleans.

 It’s also the better choice if you have lots of high-pile carpets.
 The extra suction is handy when removing dirt, dust and pet hair deep in carpet fibres, although it can be difficult to push on the higher power settings.

-With that said, the V8 is still a brilliant cordless vacuum cleaner.
+With that said, the Dyson V8 is still a high-quality cordless vacuum cleaner.
 If you don’t want to pay extra for the V10, and don’t mind the shorter run-time and bin design, it’s still a good choice.

 Do you have any questions about this Dyson V8 vs V10 comparison?
 Or would you like to add your own thoughts?
 Please let us know in the comments section below.